top of page

 New pool safety legislation took effect on 1 January 2017.
 F9 states that: “Residential pools with a maximum depth of water of 400 mm or more that are filled or partly filled with water must have means of restricting access that prevents unsupervised access by a child under 5 years of age”.

-What dose this mean for you?
+What does this mean for you?

 All barriers must be a minimum of 1200mm high from the ground to the top rail